Equity Release Costs in 2022

 How Have Equity Release Costs Shifted over the Years?

 Equity release interest rates were the lowest ever in March 2021, but have since risen.
-Rates start at 3.10% and are as high as 6.80%.
+Rates start from as low as 4% and are as high as 7%.

 On the plus side, the competitive nature of the industries means that lenders are lowering and wavering many of their fees.